ash0080/gun.doc.cn/How-to-Run-A-GUN-Server.md

 If we enter a message into the input, it will sync with the server and should continue running indefinitely (just what we want from a server).
 We can verify that data is being updated by checking the **data.json** file.

 > To end the server, you can hit <kbd>ctrl</kbd> + <kbd>c</kbd>.

-## Support
-If you have any issues or feature ideas, please let us know in our gitter channel!